Battle of Ipsus: Prelude

 Lysimachus crossed over the Hellespont in 302 BC, intending to take advantage of Antigonus's absence in Syria by overrunning Asia Minor.
 The cities of Lampsakos and Parion submitted to him, but he had to storm Sigeion, after which he installed a garrison there.
 He then sent Prepelaus with 7,000 men to attack Aeolis and Ionia, while he besieged Abydos.
 This siege was unsuccessful however, since Demetrius sent the city reinforcements from Greece by sea.
 Lysimachus instead went on to win over Hellespontine Phrygia, and then captured the major administrative centre of Synnada.
 Meanwhile, Prepelaus captured Adramyttion, Ephesos, Teos, and Colophon; he could not however capture Erythrae or Clazomenae, again due to sea-borne reinforcements.
 Finally, Prepelaus moved inland and captured Sardis, another major administrative centre.

-When Antigonus received news of the invasion, he abandoned preparations for a great festival to be held in Antigonia, and quickly began to march his army northwards from Syria, through Cilicia, Cappadocia, Lycaonia, and into Phrygia.
+When Antigonus received news of the invasion, he abandoned preparations for a great festival to be held in Antigoneia, and quickly began to march his army northwards from Syria, through Cilicia, Cappadocia, Lycaonia, and into Phrygia.
 Lysimachus, hearing of the approach of Antigonus's army, held counsel with his officers, and decided to avoid open battle until Seleucus's arrival.
 The allies thus defended their camp with entrenchments and palisades, and when Antigonus arrived offering battle, they remained within the camp.
 Antigonus therefore moved to cut off the allies' provisions, forcing Lysimachus to abandon the camp and make a night-time march of some 40 miles to Dorylaion.
 There, the allies built a new, triple-palisaded camp amongst the hills, with relatively easy access to food and water.
 Antigonus followed closely behind, and laid siege to the allied camp, bringing up catapults for the assault.
 Lysimachus sent sorties to try to disrupt the siege-works, but the Antigonid forces always ended with the upper hand in ensuing skirmishes.
 With the siege works nearing completion and food running low, Lysimachus decided to abandon the camp, and marched away during a night-time storm.
 Antigonus again attempted to follow, but as winter approached with further rain, conditions became difficult, and he abandoned pursuit and dispersed his men into winter quarters instead.
 The allied army marched on into Bithynia and went into winter quarters in and around the city of Heraclea.